THIS time on Torments, Dan regresses to the vision of an all-time low.

 The bizarre, staccato narration and the awkward silence surrounding it contributes to a surreal, otherworldly atmosphere that, unfortunately, doesn’t mask the tedium of the film itself.
 The early scenes involve Tor Johnson shuffling through the desert with atomic scars (wet tissue paper) on his face, strangling a random couple and sulking in a cave.
 The second “act” revolves around Jim and Joe, police officers, the former a Korean War veteran, searching the wastes for Javorsky.
 Nothing happens.
 The third “act” is a pair of parents searching for their lost children, the husband avoiding getting circle-strafed by the insane ex-paratrooper chasing him down, North by Northwest-style, in a Cessna, as Jim fires a rifle at the stranger through a window from the moving plane.
 And then Tor Johnson gets shot, cuddles a bunny, and dies.

 The film is the longest 54 minutes to ever take place.
 Time seems to melt when you watch it; the fabric of the space-time continuum morphs around it and, no matter how little happens, nothing seems to be achieved.
-Five minutes in, the editing renders proves this as a gunfight between US and Soviet officials rages.
+Five minutes in, the editing proves this as a gunfight between US and Soviet officials rages.
 The scene occurs as follows: Shot of US man firing the gun.
 Five seconds pass.
 Reverse shot of Soviet man firing his gun.
 Five seconds pass.
 Shot of US man looking bemused.
 Shot of US man reloading for 15 straight seconds.

 Later, the camera actually falls over during a close-up on a concerned passer-by.
 Elsewhere, it sways drunkenly while trying to focus on a central figure.
 Camera movements in general seem completely improvisatory, almost as if there was no concept of shot composition or rehearsal, or figuring out where a shot should be at any given moment.
 Sometimes, the camera cuts to actors who are visibly waiting for their cue.
 This happens at least four times.
 The worst is when the child actors wait for their cue, start walking for half a second, sit down, and then it cuts away again.
 It is astonishing.
 I’d call this outsider art if Francis hadn’t had, albeit scant, prior experience.
 It is straight incompetence to a staggering degree, on every conceivable plateau of artistic ambition.

 I haven’t even covered the acting, or pantomiming in this case.
 You’d think Tor Johnson, as a former professional wrestler, would be able to express an emotion or thought through physicality, but perhaps his advanced age and 400-pound bulk prevented him from doing so.
 Here, he puckers his lips and clenches his fists with the conviction of a goldfish.
 Beastly!
-All the other actors are uniformly terrible; I don’t think saw so much as an eyebrow raise, even from the man running for his life from a plane-flying maniac.
+All the other actors are uniformly terrible; I don’t think we see so much as an eyebrow raise, even from the man running for his life from a plane-flying maniac.
 He looks like he’s going for a morning run.

-And then there’s the opening for the film, which sums up everything to come while simultaneously having literally nothing to do with the rest of it.
+And then there’s the opening for the film, which sums up everything to come while simultaneously having, quite literally, nothing to do with the rest of it.
 A half-naked woman (completely nude in some prints) is attacked and murdered by a bulky assailant.
 Seconds after she is strangled in bed, the camera cuts to her dead body on the bed, as the bed creaks.
 The implication is that the murderer is having post-mortem intercourse.
 This scene has absolutely no connection to the rest of the film and is never referred to either visually or through dialogue.
 Why was this scene filmed?
 “Coley liked nudity,” Cardoza suggests, possibly throwing his hands up in the process.

 With that, I rest my case.
 The Beast of Yucca Flats is the single worst thing I have ever seen and Coleman Francis is the worst film-maker to ever live.
 (R.I.P.)
 Bar none.
 No exceptions.
 I don’t recommend watching the film.
 I do, however, recommend reading this line from the narration: